lucaswiman/lucaswiman.github.io/_posts/2020-09-06-example-post.md

 </div>

-Here is some more mardown.
+Here is some more markdown.

 And here is some code that generates an SVG: